 Southwest Michigan is home to the vibrant and artistic Twin Cities of Benton Harbor and St. Joseph.
 Visiting the waterfronts of Lake Michigan and the St. Joseph River, walking along Lake Boulevard in St. Joseph or exploring the Arts District of Benton Harbor soon reveals that there is a wide range of artists and artworks integrated throughout the community.
 In particular, there are several publicly placed outdoor sculptures and monuments.
-Why are they there and where did they come from?
+As part of the community, these artworks and memorials are a source of community pride.
+They beautify our neighborhoods and make them unique.

 Sculpture in the KAC collection ranges from regional artists to internationally recognized sculptors.
-On the west face of the KAC building may be found the kinetic sculpture Three Lines Diagonal by artist George Rickey.
+On the west face of the KAC building the kinetic sculpture Three Lines Diagonal by artist George Rickey may be found.
 Rickey was a native of Indiana yet his artworks are on view in museums and sculpture parks throughout the world.
 Three Lines Diagonal is a dynamic sculpture of vertical elements held together by industrial airplane bearings.
 The elements twist and turn, powered only by the wind, usually off the lake, echoing its ferocity and calm from day to day, hour to hour.

 Additional sculptures from the Krasl Art Center’s collection may be experienced at Silver Beach County Park.
 These works happily reside alongside beach-goers, surfers, volleyball players, children and adults alike.
 They endure the blowing sand of the beach year-round, which is why all are made of steel and often unpainted.
 Preeminent American sculptor Richard Hunt’s And You, Seas is located at the north end of the park, along the pier.
 It is a monumental steel sculpture overlooking the mouth of the St. Joseph River.
 Referencing waves, wind and nature, it is a commemorative artwork that also acknowledges the sailing community within the region.